nickyrayray/ChatProgramTCP/README.txt

 learning about threading in operating systems, so my threading might be a bit sloppy, although everything works.
 While no Users should be able to modify shared fields at the same time, I may have overlooked something that would be obvious to an experienced multi-threaded programmer.
-Since this isn't OS, I hope the TAs would be lenient to any unforseen issues related to multi-threading.

 b)I developed all my code in vim, run from Terminal on my mac.
 It was a pain.

-c) To run my code, you must go into the folder when all the .java files are stored.
-It is the folder that comes when you  unzip the file, ChatProgHw1 and just type "make".
-Then run the server and client from the command line as in the java examples on the assignment instructions.
+c) To run my code, you must go into the directory where all the .java files are stored and type "make".
+To run the server:

+java Server <port_number>

+To run the Client:
+java Client <server_ip> <port_number>

 d) java Server 48642
 java Client localhost 48642 are examples to compile my code